MichaelCurrin/python-twitter-guide/CONTRIBUTING.md

 # Contributing
 > How to improve this project

-Either raise things you think need improving or make change and submit .
+Either raise things you think need improving or make change and submit it.

 ## Issues